jorgonzalez/mail-extraction-tool/README.md

 # mail-extration-tool

 Tool to scrap emails from a list of websites.
-Takes the list of websites as a parameter, in format TBS (tab separated values) e.g.:
+Takes the list of websites as a parameter, in format TSV (tab separated values) e.g.:

 WEBUID&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;WEBSITE&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;URL